-You can choose from three different RapidDeploy methods to set up a Firebox in a remote location.
-This is helpful when you might not have trained IT staff present at the remote location to help with the initial configuration of the device.
+You can use RapidDeploy to set up a Firebox in a remote location.
+This is helpful when you do not have trained IT staff present at the remote location to help with the initial configuration of the device.
 All of the RapidDeploy methods enable you to send new Fireboxes to remote locations, before you have configured each device.

 RapidDeploy is not supported on Firebox T10-D, XTMv, or FireboxV devices.

-There are three RapidDeploy methods to remotely configure a device.
+There are four RapidDeploy methods to remotely configure a device.

 For more information, see Use RapidDeploy to Upload a Configuration File.

 RapidDeploy from WatchGuard Cloud

 Add the Firebox to WatchGuard Cloud and select the RapidDeploy option.

 RapidDeploy from WatchGuard Cloud is available for Firebox M Series or T Series devices manufactured with Fireware v12.3.1 or higher.

 To use RapidDeploy, you create and upload a configuration file compatible with the Firebox.
 When the Firebox starts with factory-default settings, it downloads and applies the configuration file.
 If WatchGuard Cloud is enabled in the configuration file, the Firebox connects and registers to WatchGuard Cloud automatically.
 You can select the RapidDeploy option and upload the configuration file when you add a compatible Firebox to your WatchGuard Cloud account.

 For more information, see RapidDeploy from WatchGuard Cloud.